saisaranya08/Python-To-Do-List-Application/DOCUMENTATION/README.md

-### "After tasks are added and marked as complete, clicking 'Submit tasks' will display them as follows."
+### After tasks are added and marked as complete, clicking 'Submit' will display them as follows
 ![Screenshot after adding and submission of tasks](Screenshot1.png)

 ## Installation